mbman/lampapp-vagrant/README.md

 - **NFS share** is activated by default for better performance and must me installed on host machine (windows not supported).
 - ***Chef cookbook dependencies** are included as git submodules and need to be initialized.

-SETUP
+Setup
 -----

 1. Clone or unzip this repo into your project's `vagrant/` dir

 2. Recursively `git submodule init` & `git submodule update` all `vagrant/` and `vagrant/cookbooks/` git submodules

-3. Copy `vagrant/Vagranfile` to your project root and set:
+3. Copy `vagrant/Vagranfile` to your project root and change values

-    - `chef.cookbooks_path` - path to cookbooks dir (`vagrant/cookbooks/`)
+4.  `chef.cookbooks_path` - path to cookbooks dir (`vagrant/cookbooks/`)

-    - `chef.lampapp.path` - relative path to public directory
+5.  `chef.lampapp.path` - relative path to public directory

-4. Run `vagrant up` from your project root
+6. Run `vagrant up` from your project root

 Your project is now running on a LAMP server and can be access using